JoshOrndorff/recipes/text/2-appetizers/4-events.md

 Having a [transaction](https://substrate.dev/docs/en/overview/glossary#transaction) included in a block does not guarantee that the function executed successfully.
-As we saw in the previous recipe, many calls can cause errors, but still be included in a block.
+As we saw in the previous recipe, many calls can cause errors, but the transaction may still be included in a block.
 To verify that functions have executed successfully, emit an [event](https://substrate.dev/docs/en/overview/glossary#events) at the bottom of the function body.